Book Overview

 by Eleanor Robin

 There are several aspects of Eden-Monaro, our federal electorate, that many know about it, or think they do.
 It is one of the original Federation electorates – it was established in 1901 and, although its boundaries have changed many times in keeping with changing population numbers, it is still recognisably the same electorate that it was 121 years ago.
-It encompasses the high plains … Read more »
+It encompasses the high … Read more »

 Rock Paper Scissors